mathworks/toolboxdesign/MEX.md

 └───buildfile.m
 ```

-Here is a `buildfile` with a single task called `mex`, it compile the single source and multiple source MEX functions.
+Here is a `buildfile` with a single task called `mex`, it compile the single and multiple source MEX functions.
 Note that the `buildfile` was tested on Windows, with MATLAB R2025a.

 ``` matlab
 function plan = buildfile